-It’s World Vegan Month!
-What better way to mark this nutrition lifestyle choice than to share some info on one of our favourite vegan foods.
+Veganism is becoming increasingly de rigueur these days.
+After all, it’s generally healthy and ecologically and environmentally far less impactful than a diet based on meat.
+What better way to celebrate this nutrition lifestyle choice than to share some info on one of our favourite vegan foods.
 Read on to discover all the benefits of lentils.

 If you tend to think of lentils as wacky vegetarian fodder and you avoid them, then think again!
 They are a nutritional powerhouse and a great addition to your diet if you’re looking for a food that can support your health and fitness goals.

 Let’s take a look at why lentils rank high in our go-to food list….

 Why would you include lentils in your diet?

 Here are some great reasons to include lentils in your diet

 Yay!
 Not a single cell or nutrient derived from animals.
 They have a great texture and a dense satisfying feel that provides an alternative to meat and fish.

 As vegan foods go, they are pretty high in protein.
 The protein makes them filling and satisfying.
 Just be aware it’s not a complete protein, missing the amino acids methionine and cystine – more on this below.